crimx/observable-hooks/docs/guide/core-concepts.md

 }
 ```

-If you already have multiple Observables and want to do something with them together, use [`useObservable`][useObservable] without dependencies.
+If you already have multiple Observables and want to do something with them together, use [`useObservable`][useObservable] but without dependencies.

 ```javascript
 const enhanced$ = useObservable(() => {